josedv82/R_Intro_Workshop/README.md

   ggtitle("2019 - Team1 Pitchers Relative Power Progression - Line Chart")

-# boxplot chart are a good way to vosualize summaries of your data
+# boxplot charts are a good way to visualize summaries of your data.
+If gives you an idea of range, central tendency as well as outliers.
+Here we will plot each data point using *geom_jitter()* and boxplots using *geom_boxplot()*

 power.c %>%